cloudflare/cloudflare-docs/content/learning-paths/secure-internet-traffic/connect-networks/choose-on-ramp.md

 layout: learning-unit
 ---

 Similar to the network onboarding practices in the [Replace your VPN](/learning-paths/replace-vpn/connect-private-network/) implementation guide, there are a number of ways to on-ramp your network traffic to the Cloudflare global network.
-In a defense-in-depth approach to security, you will source traffic from devices that would otherwise go to the Internet through a default route.
+In our recommended approach to security, you will source traffic from devices that would otherwise go to the Internet through a default route.
 Relevant targets for this may be branch offices, network subnets that need a secure path to the Internet, or anywhere that you control the Internet paths for groups of devices.

 ## Available on-ramps